Exarchate of Ravenna: Introduction

 In 395 Theodosius I bequeathed the throne of the Roman Empire to his two sons: Arcadius was Emperor of the East; Honorius became Western Roman Emperor.
 The Roman Empire would never return to a single ruler.

 The Prefecture of Italy suffered the invasion of barbarians in the 5th century: the first to cross the Alps was Alaric, king of the Visigoths.
 He arrived in Aquileia in 401 and from there headed for Milan, which he besieged the following year.
 Honorius, no longer feeling safe, moved to Ravenna and established the new capital of the Western Empire there.

 In 476 Ravenna fell due to a military coup d'état by the general Odoacer who, at the head of a militia of Heruli, Sciri, Rugii and Turcilingi mercenaries (i.e. the Germanic component of the imperial troops), ousted Romulus Augustulus and took possession of the city.
 The kingdom of Odoacer, the first Roman-barbarian kingdom to exist in Italy, was short-lived: in 493 Odoacer was defeated by the king of the Ostrogoths, Theodoric, who became the new lord of Italy.
 The new Ostrogothic Kingdom established by Theodoric continued to maintain, as previously, the Roman provincial and state organisation.

 Around the middle of the 6th century, Emperor Justinian I launched an impressive series of campaigns for the reconquest of the West and in particular Italy.
 On the peninsula the emperor began the long and bloody war against the Ostrogoths.
 In 540 Ravenna, capital of the Goths and seat of the prefecture, was reconquered and the Byzantines began to appoint their own prefects there.
 The long campaign ended only in 552-554 with the decisive expedition of the general Narses.

 On 13 August 554, with the promulgation in Constantinople by Justinian of a pragmatica sanctio pro petitione Vigilii (pragmatic sanction on the requests of Pope Vigilius), the Prefecture of Italy returned, although not yet completely pacified, to Roman dominion.
 However, Sicily and Dalmatia were separated from the Prefecture of Italy: the former did not become part of any prefecture, being governed by a praetor dependent on Constantinople, while the latter was aggregated to the Prefecture of Illyricum.
-Consequently, at the end of the conflict, the prefecture of Italy, also called Provincia Italiae by the Pragmatic Sanction as if to demonstrate a loss of importance, was reduced to only continental and peninsular Italy (Sardinia and Corsica, conquered by the Vandals in the century, after Justinian's reconquest they became part of the Praetorian prefecture of Africa).
+Consequently, at the end of the conflict, the prefecture of Italy, also called Provincia Italiae by the Pragmatic Sanction as if to demonstrate a loss of importance, was reduced to only continental and peninsular Italy.
+Sardinia and Corsica were conquered by the Vandals in the 5th century.
+After Justinian's reconquest they became part of the Praetorian prefecture of Africa.

 Narses still remained in Italy with extraordinary powers and also reorganized the defensive, administrative and fiscal apparatus.
 Four military commands were allocated to defend the prefecture, one in Forum Iulii, one in Trento, one in the region of Lake Maggiore and Como and finally one in the Cottian and Graian Alps.